 Students are encouraged to demonstrate leadership through the various student-leadership positions available on campus.
-Some positions are class positions such as president, vice-president, and secretary; Student Government Association positions such as president, vice-president, secretary-treasurer, and class representatives; various worship team roles; and resident assistants serving in the dorm.
+Resident Assistants, worship team roles, ministry team opportunities, and Student Government Association positions such as president, vice-president, secretary-treasurer, and class representatives.
 These positions are designed to help the student gain valuable hands-on leadership experience under the supervision of an advisor.
 More information about the student-leadership opportunities offered at FBCI can be found in the Student Handbook.